Blended Learning Toolkit

 For most online classes, 12-18 months is not too soon to begin development.
 Under normal circumstances, the application should be submitted at least 6 months before registration starts.
 The application involves getting signatures from department chairs, deans, and the Provost in case there are available funds or grants for course development, or a new course may help contribute to an existing online program.

 For more specific information regarding the REACH design and development process, refer to the Distance Learning Handbook.
-The Online Course Proposal Form is under review.

 Principles of Good Practice